Klaipėda: Libraries

-A number of libraries are located in Klaipėda, with the most notable being Klaipėda University Library (est. in 1991, has hundreds of thousands of publications copies), Klaipėda City Municipality Imanuel Kant Public Library (est. in 1920, has 20 departments), Klaipėda County Ieva Simonaitytė Public Library (est. in 1950, has over 900,000 documents of which nearly 600,000 are books), etc.
+A number of libraries are located in Klaipėda, with the most notable being Klaipėda University Library (est. in 1991, containing hundreds of thousands of publications copies), Klaipėda City Municipality Immanuel Kant Public Library (est. in 1920, having 20 departments), Klaipėda County Ieva Simonaitytė Public Library (est. in 1950, having over 900,000 documents, of which nearly 600,000 are books), etc.